-On this rotation you will be expected to work in the emergency room, the nursery, the general pediatric clinic providing ambulatory care, and on the pediatric inpatient wards at the Victoria Hospital in Prince Albert.
+On this rotation the clerk will be expected to work in the emergency room, the nursery, the general pediatric clinic providing ambulatory care, and on the pediatric inpatient wards at the Victoria Hospital in Prince Albert.
 Clinical duties will be variable day to day depending on the areas of highest pediatric patient activity and clinical experiences identified to have the greatest educational benefit to the Clerk by the attending physician.

-- Saskatoon: A brief orientation will be arranged at the Royal University Hospital starting at 0730 on the first day of the rotation.
+- Saskatoon: A one hour orientation will be arranged at the Royal University Hospital OR Kinsmen Children's Centre starting at 0715 on the first day of the rotation (time subject to change).
 Schedules concerning nights on call, teaching sessions, and clinical assignments will be available for each group of Clerks before the rotation begins.
 If a student has not received his or her rotation schedule by the orientation date, he or she must pick it up from the academic secretary in room 3711. - Regina: An orientation is scheduled at 0730 on 4F at Regina General Hospital.
-You will meet with the PTU Nurse Coordinator, Joanne, and then Dr. Flavelle. - Prince Albert: Clerks must contact the Pediatric Clinic Office Leader, Mariann Lopinski (mlopinski@paphr.sk.ca or 953-5664) prior to the start of their rotation to receive instructions on where to report to on the first day.
+You will meet with the PTU Nurse Coordinator, Joanne, and then Dr. Flavelle. - Prince Albert: Clerks must contact the Pediatric Clinic Office Leader, Mariann Lopinski (pedsadmin@sasktel.net or 953-5664) prior to the start of their rotation to receive instructions on where to report to on the first day.
 There is no formal orientation day for this rotation.
 All orientation will be provided by Ms. Lopinski and the attending Pediatrician assigned that first day.